hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

 draft = false
 +++

-This weekend, I refreshed segtool (previously segmenters), a library containing Python structures suited for reading hierarchically segmented sequences.
+This weekend, I refreshed segutil (previously segmenters), a library containing Python structures suited for reading hierarchically segmented sequences.
-For example, if you need to read documents by paragraphs, utterances, sentences, phrases, words, characters (etc.), or any combinations of them in a segment hierarchy, this library can make your life easier!
+The corpus class in this package provides an interface for iterating over sequential data with respect to different segmentations, their combinations, and nested segments across increasing degree of granularity.

-Here is a super quick preview of the usage:
+Here is a super quick preview:

-    from pprint import pprint

     seq = 'theboysaidhithere'
     segmentations = {